What is Homeowners Insurance and Do I Need it in NYC?

 If your neighbor comes over again after the injury and breaks your expensive blue-and-white ginger jar, you can file a claim for reimbursement.

-If your neighbor comes around again a little later and slips on the broken pieces of your ginger jar that you had not cleaned up and successfully sues you for pain and suffering or lost wages, well, you’re covered for that as well.
+If your neighbor comes around again a little later and slips on the broken pieces of your ginger jar that you had not cleaned up and successfully sued you for pain and suffering or lost wages, you’re also covered for that.

 Do I Need Homeowners Insurance?